 In summary, using creative market research stimuli helps:

 - focus consumers’ minds on specific topics or opportunities, and thus elicit new thoughts (that may not otherwise be articulated)

 - explore unmet needs, or prompt new needs (never before considered)

 - gain reactions to ideas, and to develop or improve ideas

 - uncover more detailed responses, and help turn abstract ideas into more fully-formed and practical solutions.

-Thus stimuli is very useful in the innovation and marketing process.
+Stimuli is particularly useful in the innovation and marketing process.
 First, to understand and verify needs both now and in the future.
 Second, to develop concepts, products, services, as well as communications.
 Third, to future-proof ideas and strategies, and improve chances of marketing success.
-It is also useful in all markets.
-Especially in service markets (to bring to life or make the intangible tangible).
+It is also useful in all markets, especially in service markets (to bring to life or make the intangible tangible).
 And in technology markets (where products are often a collection of features searching for a need).

 Ideas for developing and using creative stimuli in research

 This is in order to avoid ‘bias’ such as the ‘framing effect’; whereby the means of presentation, for example, quality of presentation, may affect perceptions.
 Thus all stimuli should be equally ‘rough’ or ‘polished’, ‘simple’ etc. Further, when researching overseas, use the same images, and translate copy into natural language.
 This enables fair comparison across countries.

 In our experience it is impossible to prejudge which idea or combinations of ideas will most resonate.
 Thus creating more ideas rather than less helps increase the chance of finding real winners.
 Do this by involving a diverse group of your colleagues, and agencies, and working together to refine ideas.